 - Land use and development-Alternative A would construct the East Brisbane LMF adjacent to existing vacant and industrial uses in an area designated for planned development (residential prohibited), which would allow the City of Brisbane to build planned development (residential permitted) on the west side of the Caltrain tracks, as it has planned.
-Alternative B is less preferable for the City of Brisbane's land use plans because it would build the West Brisbane LMF in an area designated for both planned development (residential permitted)-where up to 2,200 residential units are permitted-and planned development (residential prohibited).
-In addition, Alternative B would require the grading of Icehouse Hill, which is a prominent area for biological resource habitat and which the City of Brisbane's General Plan Amendment identifies to be preserved (City of Brisbane 2018). - Wetlands and aquatic resources-Alternative A would result in lower overall permanent impacts on jurisdictional aquatic resources (10.1 acres) than would Alternative B (15.7 acres).
-The difference in wetlands and aquatic resources impacts between the project alternatives occurs primarily at the Brisbane LMF, where more freshwater emergent wetland is within the footprint of the West Brisbane LMF under Alternative B. - Biological resources (special-status species habitat)-Alternative A would result in lower impacts on habitat for saltmarsh common yellowthroat, western red bat, and federally listed butterflies (callippe silverspot butterfly, Bay checkerspot butterfly, and Mission blue butterfly).
-Alternative B would result in lower impacts on habitat for burrowing owl, central California coast steelhead and green sturgeon.
-Of these species, the three butterflies (affected by Alternative B only), steelhead, and green sturgeon are the only special-status species protected under the federal Endangered Species Act.
-Alternative B would require major earthwork at Icehouse Hill to build the West Brisbane LMF, eliminating all 8 acres of habitat for the three listed butterfly species.
+Alternative B is less preferable for the City of Brisbane's land use plans because it would build the West Brisbane LMF in an area designated for both planned development (residential permitted)- where up to 2,200 residential units are permitted-and planned development (residential prohibited).
+In addition, Alternative B would require the grading of Icehouse Hill, which is a prominent area for biological resource habitat and which the City of Brisbane's General Plan Amendment identifies to be preserved (City of Brisbane 2018). - Wetlands and aquatic resources-Alternative A would result in lower overall permanent impacts on jurisdictional aquatic resources (11.7 acres) than would Alternative B (18.1 acres).
+The difference in wetlands and aquatic resources impacts between the project alternatives occurs primarily at the Brisbane LMF, where more freshwater emergent wetland is within the footprint of the West Brisbane LMF under Alternative B. - Biological resources (special-status species habitat)-Alternative A would result in lower impacts on habitat for saltmarsh common yellowthroat, western red bat, federally listed butterflies (callippe silverspot butterfly, Bay checkerspot butterfly, and Mission blue butterfly), and monarch butterfly.
+Alternative B would result in lower impacts on habitat for burrowing owl, central California coast steelhead, and green sturgeon.
+Of these species, the three federally listed butterflies, steelhead, and green sturgeon are the only special-status species protected under the federal Endangered Species Act.
+Alternative B would require major earthwork at Icehouse Hill to build the West Brisbane LMF, eliminating all 8 acres of habitat for the three listed butterfly species; both project alternatives would also affect additional acres of nectaring and dispersal habitat for these listed butterfly species.
 Alternative A would permanently impact 0.6 acre of habitat for steelhead and green sturgeon in Visitacion Creek but the habitat at this location is severely degraded and the occurrence of these species is unlikely.